sringarika/Projector-Management-System/README.md

 # Projector-Management-System
 Self project

-Using Java with Jersey
+Using Java with Jersey framework.

+The RESTful Web Service doesnt need any dependency.
+The project can be run on any IDE and run on the local server (Tomcat for Eclipse).
+The API calls can be checked using Postman.

-  Assuming bookings cannot be extended to the next day.
+Assumptions: Bookings cannot be extended to the next day.
 Bookings have to end on the same day at midnight.
-  The webservice allows the following API requests:
+The web service allows the following API requests:

            POST: For path "http://localhost:8080/projector/request" the user can book projectors.
                    Time should be in this format-- "yyyy-MM-dd hh:mm:ss".
 The service suggests next slot